yreaction/JBDatePicker/README.md

 var colorForDayLabelOutOfMonth: UIColor { return UIColor of choice }

-///color of the 'today' date label text var colorForCurrentDay: UIColor { return //UIColor of choice }
+///color of the 'today' date label text var colorForCurrentDay: UIColor { return UIColor of choice }

 ///color of any label text that is selected var colorForSelelectedDayLabel: UIColor { return UIColor of choice }